laritse/ProjectR/Untitled.md

 Untitled
 ================

-Ola Beji
-2025-01-19
+## GitHub Documents

+This is an R Markdown format used for publishing markdown documents to GitHub.
+When you click the **Knit** button all R code chunks are run and a markdown file (.md) suitable for publishing to GitHub is generated.

-## R Markdown
+## Including Code

-This is an R Markdown document.
-Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
-You can embed an R code chunk like this:
+You can include R code in the document as follows:

 ``` r
 summary(cars)